 As Portland poet Walt Curtis states the case, “To bring back Celilo Falls is to inspire the will to heal the natural world.
 Let’s make the first bold move.”
 Envision the recovery of the river, the return of the salmon, the revival of an ancient culture.

 Utopian?
 Sure.
 But we put a man on the Moon.
-We can find substitutes for fossil fuels.
+We can find substitutes for hydropower, as well as for fossil fuels.
 We can devise ways to irrigate fields and move wheat to market.
 We can transform The Dalles Dam into The Dalles Museum of Natural and Cultural History.

 Let’s help The Mighty Columbia regain its place among the world’s great rivers!
 The impact will ripple.